 Metals

 - Platinum: Platinum is a lovely metal!
-It is very unlikely to cause an allergic response, and its grey color looks lovely with both diamonds and colored stones.
+It is very unlikely to cause an allergic response, and its gray color looks lovely with both diamonds and colored stones.
 Unfortunately, I do not have the facilities to work with it.
 Gold and silver- the metals I mostly use- contaminate it, and it requires far hotter temperatures to work than I can achieve.
 I can use the occasional piece of platinum as an accent on a largely gold piece- but I do not work in Pt itself.

 - Gold: Well, that covers a lot of ground!
 There are a huge number of gold alloys available now, with all sorts of qualities.
 I'll discuss here the ones I'm most familiar with.